anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-03-organize-your-data-lake.md

 <hr>

 ### 2.3.
-Enable Data Catalog Sync in the Dataproc Metastore Service
+Enable Data Catalog Sync in the Dataproc Metastore Service if its not already enabled

 We created a Dataproc Metastore Service with GRPC endpoint via Terraform.
 We will enable the Data Catalog sync so that databases and tables metadata are automatically hydrated in Data Catalog.
-The update takes about 10 minutes or less.
+The update takes about 15 minutes or less.

-Paste this in cloud shell-
+Paste this in cloud shell only if the Catalog sync is not enabled-
 ```
 gcloud beta metastore services update ${METASTORE_NM} --data-catalog-sync --location=$LOCATION
 ```